oneapi-src/level-zero-spec/scripts/core/PROG.md

 ${"###"} <a name="arg">Function Arguments</a>
 Function arguments represent only the explicit function arguments that are within "brackets" e.g. func(arg1, arg2, ...).
-- Use ::${x}FunctionSetArgumentValue to setup arguments for a function dispatch.
+- Use ::${x}FunctionSetArgumentValue to setup arguments for a function launch.
-- The AppendDispatchFunction command will make a copy the function arguments to send to the device.
+- The AppendLaunchFunction command will make a copy the function arguments to send to the device.
-- Function arguments can be updated at anytime and used across multiple dispatches.
+- Function arguments can be updated at anytime and used across multiple append calls.

-The following sample code demonstrates a sequence for creating function args and dispatching the function:
+The following sample code demonstrates a sequence for creating function args and launching the function:
 ```c
     // Bind arguments
     ${x}FunctionSetArgumentValue(hFunction, 0, sizeof(${x}_image_handle_t), &src_image);